djohansen112/djohansen112.github.io/_posts/2025-01-08-clean-code.md

 iterateArray(seatingArray, (value, i, j) => {
   console.log("Element at [${i},${j}]: ${value}");
 });
-{% endhighlight javascript %}
+{% endhighlight %}

-This is another case where there are more lines of code, but the code is much more readable, modular, and decoupled than before.
-On top of that, in case we ever need to iterate through another array, we can throw it to this function and customise the result.
+This is another case where there are more lines of code in total, but the code is much more readable, modular, and decoupled than before.
+On top of that, in case we ever need to iterate through another array, we can throw it to this function which was safely tucked away into it's own helper class in a previous code review and customise the result through an interface instead.

 ### Refactor, refactor, refactor